Skip to main content

 • General question template can be used in all other cases, such as peer or upward reviews.
 This template is also mandatory for a 360 review.

-Types of questions for employee review
+Types of questions

 You can fill each template with an unlimited number of questions.
 The system provides four types of questions: textual, rating, yes/no, and competency questions.
-Each type has its own characteristics and purpose.
+Each type has its characteristics and purpose.

 Text questions should be used for open-ended questions if you expect a detailed answer.